-- 1. Choose one of the following options: - Click Setup > Network Credentials. - Click Setup > Discovery, and then click the edit link corresponding to the Network Credentials option. - 2.
+- 1. Choose one of the following options: - Click Setup > Network Credentials.

+- Click Setup > Discovery, and then click the edit link corresponding to the Network Credentials option. - 2.
 Click the edit link corresponding to the Edit field in the Network Credentials page. - 3.
 Modify the values for the parameters as required. - 4.
 Click Update.

-Deleting SNMP settings for the network using the Operations Manager console
+Deleting the SNMP settings for the network

-If you do not use a network, you can delete the SNMP settings for the network by using the Operations Manager console.
+You can delete the SNMP settings for the network using Operations Manager.